Initial Assessment and Referral

 • Service providers, intake teams and PHNs responsible for undertaking initial assessments which may involve making recommendations on the level of care required.

-Training is also available for GPs in the use of this tool.
 Designed to complement the GP or clinician’s clinical judgement, IAR-DST is best used as part of a comprehensive mental health assessment.

+The Head to Health phone service uses the IAR-DST and all Head to Health mental health clinicians are trained in its use to determine the most appropriate level of care for individuals seeking mental health support.
 One referral is all the GP needs to make as, once the patient is accepted into the Head to Health system, they are connected to the most appropriate services and supports.

-Workshop One
+Workshop 1

 • Introduction to the IAR and the development of the IAR national guidance.